Christian Friedrich (baseball): San Diego Padres

 Friedrich signed with the San Diego Padres on March 3, 2016.
 The Padres promoted him to the major leagues on May 13.
 In a debut game against the Arizona Diamondbacks, center fielder Chris Owings shot a fastball straight back up the middle, knocking off Friedrich's glove.
 The left-hander raced over to the ball and made the bare-handed toss to first for the out.

-In a game against his former team, the Colorado Rockies, on Saturday, September 10, 2016, Friedrich led the Padres to a 6-3 victory while striking out a career-high tying 10 batters.
+In a game against his former team, the Colorado Rockies, on Saturday, September 10, 2016, Friedrich led the Padres to a 6–3 victory while striking out a career-high tying 10 batters.
 Friedrich shrugged off a 109-mph DJ LeMahieu line drive that drilled him in the left leg during the third inning to work seven shutout innings.

 Friedrich became a free agent on October 30, 2017, after the team outrighted him due to sustained injuries.

 New Britain Bees

 On March 26, 2019, Friedrich signed with the New Britain Bees of the independent Atlantic League of Professional Baseball.
+In 11 starts for the Bees, he posted a 5–1 record and 3.00 ERA with 63 strikeouts across 63 innings pitched.